InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Experiments

 \section{Experiments}

-We systematically evaluate the effectiveness of the InCoM framework in whole-body mobile manipulation tasks.
+We systematically evaluate the effectiveness of the InCoM framework in mobile manipulation tasks.
 First, in Section \ref{exp:mshab_eval}, we conduct experiments on three different mobile manipulation scenarios in the ManiSkill-HAB~\cite{mshab} simulation platform: SetTable, TidyHouse, and PrepareGroceries.
 The results show that InCoM consistently outperforms existing state-of-the-art baselines in terms of task success rates.
 Next, in Section \ref{exp:ablation}, we perform a comprehensive ablation study to assess the contribution and necessity of each component of InCoM.
-Finally, Section \ref{exp:scale_weight} presents a visual analysis of the multi-scale modulation weights of IDPPM during task execution, further confirming the effectiveness and rationale of the modulation mechanism.
+In addition, in Section \ref{exp:real_world}, we further validate the effectiveness of InCoM through real-world robot experiments.